tbunarjyan/vROps-SMMC/README.md

 #### Running info

-1. Clone/download the `code` of vR Ops SMMC to the folder `<folder_name>`.
+1. Clone/download the `code` of vR Ops Health Checker into the folder `<folder_name>`.

+2. Modify `inputs/request_cred.json` credentials file with your vR Ops credentials and report parameters (e.g. begin: start date of reporting period, end: end date of reporting period).

-2. Install the dependent python libraries, by the following command:
+3. Install the dependent python libraries, by the following command:

 ```bash
 cd <folder_name>